Panzerfaust

 The Panzerfaust-design consisted of a light recoilless launcher tube outfitted with a single pre-loaded high-explosive anti-tank warhead protruding from the muzzle.
 It was an inexpensive, easy-to-use anti-tank weapon for the common infantry man, being issued as a single unit of ammunition meant to be operated by a single soldier.
-Firing was done from under the arm at an upward angle as the effective firing range was barely beyond that of hand grenades (30-60 m max - although a later version produced in smaller quantity had an effective range of 100m).
+Firing was done from under the arm at an upward angle as the effective firing range was barely beyond that of hand grenades (30-60 m max – although a later version produced in smaller quantity had an effective range of 100 m).
 After use the launcher was discarded.
-The Panzerfaust became one of the most effective infantry carried anti-tank systems in the war, thanks to its ease of use, low production costs and ability to defeat high amounts of armor.
+The Panzerfaust became one of the most effective infantry-carried anti-tank systems in the war, thanks to its ease of use, low production costs and ability to defeat thick armour protection.